 Here are 3 prep books I recommend (these are optional but helpful!
 And I only recommend these 3 as they’re the most relevant to the College Board information and test):

-- Official College Board SAT Study Guide: from the makers of the test, this study guide reviews all the skills you are expected to know and apply during the test.
+- Official College Board SAT Study Guide: From the makers of the test, this study guide reviews all the skills you are expected to know and apply during the test.
 It also includes full-length practice tests, but you can find these online as well.
+If you’re looking to not invest too much in prep books, this is the one to get.

 Feel free to ask around (if you’re a high school junior, ask the seniors if they have old prep books) and search for secondhand books on Nextdoor, Ebay, etc.